data-apis/scipy-2023-presentation/paper/paper.rst

 Fourier transform APIs.
 To accommodate specialized APIs, the Python array API standard includes standardized optional extensions.

-An extension is defined as a coherent set of standardized functionality which is commonly implemented across many, but not all, array libraries.
+An extension is a sub-namespace of a main namespace and is defined as a coherent set of standardized functionality which is commonly implemented across many, but not all, array libraries.
 Due to implementation difficulty (or impracticality), limited general applicability, a desire to avoid significantly expanding API surface area beyond what is essential, or some combination of the above, requiring conforming array libraries to implement and maintain extended functionality beyond their target domain is not desirable.
 Extensions provide a means for conforming array libraries to opt-in to supporting standardized API subsets according to need and target audience.
-An extension is implemented as a sub-namespace of the main array namespace.

 Specification Status
 ====================